 Margin

-Both thinkorswim and tastytrade can be used with cash, margin, or portfolio margin. thinkorswim requires $125,000 in assets to qualify for portfolio margin, while tastytrade has a $175,000 requirement.
+You can use both thinkorswim and tastytrade with cash, margin, or portfolio margin accounts. thinkorswim needs $125,000 for portfolio margin; tastytrade needs $175,000.

-Neither broker-dealer shows margin requirements for specific assets on its software, which is a drawback, although thinkorswim customers can upgrade or downgrade a cash or margin account on the Charles Schwab website. tastytrade customers can’t do that.
+Neither platform shows margin requirements for specific assets in its software, which isn’t ideal.
+But thinkorswim users can change their account type on the Schwab website. tastytrade users cannot do this.

 Winner: tastytrade